pecknigel/learning-resources/for-educators.md

 There’s no prescription here.
 The name wasn’t chosen by accident.
 Everyone learns their own way and that’s important.
 Creativity is important.
 The imagination is important.

-If that’s lost of ignored, you’ll never be all that you can be.
+If that’s lost or ignored, you’ll never be all that you can be.
+You’ll never be the software engineer that you could be.

 It’s not about how you code, it’s about the way that you approach it.
 And it needs to be your own.

+### Build from the Ground Up

+...

+---

 More on the way.